 The entire amount of Nitrogen applied on the farm (including inorganic and organic sources) in kg/ha/year.
 Note: Inorganic fertilizer products state the N-content on the package.
-These values have to be considered for calculating the total amount of N. For organic fertilizer, there are specific tables that provide N-contents for different types of organic fertilizer (e.g. manure, compost) that shall be considered.
+These values have to be taken into account for calculating the total amount of N. For organic fertilizer, there are specific tables that provide N-contents for different types of organic fertilizer (e.g. manure, compost) that shall be taken into account.
 Please make sure this question is answered in the entry mask as it is mandatory for the Biodiversity Monitoring-System.